chuckyang123/tp/docs/DeveloperGuide.md

 * 2c.
 Try to update group id.

     * 2c1.
-AddressBook shows error: `Group ID cannot be edited directly.
-Use add_to_group commands instead.`
+AddressBook shows error and states the correct format.

       Use case ends.